stuffedwombat/stuffedwombat.github.io/producering_06.md

 > Sequence 2 has seen some improvements in movement logic, allowing me to add more options later, if I have the time.

 > Sequence 3 used to be a parody of adventure game logic that played… exactly like an old adventure game.
-This extremely slow pace, at a crucial story moment, has been completely removed.
-This sequence is now much more linear and features a lot of granular reactivity to previous actions.
+This boring and slow paced tedium (at a crucial story moment) has been completely removed.
+The sequence is now linear and features a lot of granular reactivity to previous actions, making sure that it still pulls it's weight.

-I have also found a very good workflow that I now try to follow everyday.
+Yesterday, I also found a very good workflow that I will try to follow for a bit.
 I call it the big cycle and it tries to ensure that I work on both micro and macro levels of the game, to not loose sight of the bigger picture.

 **The big Cycle**
 1. Play through whole game and take notes of bugs & clunky things
 2. Take a break
-3. Work on a specific dialogue or sequence or piece of art.
+3. Work on a specific dialogue or sequence or piece of art
 4. Take another break
-5. Go through the list of bugs & clunk and remove it step by step.
+5. Go through the list of bugs & clunk and fix them step by step
-6. Take a big break.
-Go for a walk.
+6. Take a big break, go for a walk
 7. Back to 1